 Do the same thing with a seated leg extension, tricep dip or tricep kick back.
 Holy catoly folks…welcome to a whole new ball game.
 Chase it!

 The added hold adds pressure on the muscles and an added challenge.
 The benefit is stretching your muscles to fatigue and growing the tissue in your muscles.
+Again, you can do this movement with many exercises such as a rack pull or back extension as pictured below.
+You can hold a reverse crunch, chest press, push up, tricep bench dip and many more.
+Get creative and chisel your muscles.

 A basic standing bicep curl is effective but try a few sets while standing on one leg.
 Better yet, balance on one leg and hold the bicep curl for 10 Mississippi before doing a set of 20 curls.